-While in the Rapid City area, we spent a day at Mount Rushmore in South Dakota.
-Within that one day, we were blessed with cloudy skies, rain, hail, and then sunshine.
+While in Rapid City, we spent a day visiting Mount Rushmore.
+Within that single day, we were blessed with clouds, rain, hail, and sunshine.
 It felt just like being at home in Chicago.

-We were fortunate enough to witness a special performance by a male and female Native American from the local Lakota Tribe.
+We were fortunate enough to witness a special performance by Native Americans from the local Lakota Tribe.
 They were dressed in traditional clothing, and performed several songs and dances.
-What really made the performance great was that before each dance, they took the time to explain the meaning of their clothing and movements, making it a meaningful experience.
+Before each dance, they explained the meaning of their clothing and movements, making it a meaningful experience.

-Also on that day, Nick Clifford, a former Mount Rushmore driller and winchman, was there signing copies of his book, Mount Rushmore, Q & A.
+Nick Clifford, a former Mount Rushmore driller and winchman, was on site to sign copies of his book, Mount Rushmore, Q & A.

-Once the rain cleared, we took the 1/2 mile Presidential trail to get a closer look at the Presidents.
+Once the rain cleared, we took the half mile Presidential Trail to get a closer look at the Presidents.
 I highly recommend taking this short trail.
-It gave a really neat perspective of the monument.
-As we neared the end of the trail, there was also the Sculptor’s Studio, with a scale model of the monument.
+It gave a really unique perspective of the memorial.
+There was a Sculptor’s Studio near the end of the trail, with a scale model on display.

-The boys once again received their Junior Ranger badges.
+The boys received their Junior Ranger badges.
 We all learned a wealth of information from the booklet.
 I think mom and dad deserved a badge that day, too.
 That was one tough Junior Ranger book!

-On a side note, our entrance fee was covered by our National Park Pass, however, it is one of the few places that also charge an additional fee for parking.
+Our entrance fee to Mount Rushmore was covered by our National Parks Pass, however, there was an additional fee for parking.